ChaudharyNishant/IQ-Tester/README.md

 - Every peg you jump must be removed.
 - You win when there is only one peg left.

-For further explanation of the rules or Demo, click here.
+For further explanation of the rules or Demo, click [here](https://drive.google.com/open?id=1QcRtzjpXXP3XTvu7fXfa4oxDIsxwX4eV)*.

-Check out how the app/game runs here.
+Check out how the app/game runs [here](https://drive.google.com/open?id=15cwaaImFL-TUZbtrPXCCef3tFwlWUZAm).

+<br><br>*Credits goes to the respective creator